- Coffee League Table

 Waitrose Monsooned Malabar Coffee

-India is renowned for it's tea, not it's coffee, and that holds true here.
+India is renowned for its tea, not its coffee, and that holds true here.
 We gave this the benefit of the doubt and had three goes at this, but every time it just got worse and worse.
 The first glug lulls you into a false sense of security before the after burn kicks in, leaving your entire thorax ripped out and lying in your lap.
 You just have to grin and bear it and hope the pain goes away.
 If you read the side of the packet, the writing was always on the wall for this one: they basically leave the bloody thing out in the rain - presumably going moldy - and then try and turn this neglect into a marketing gimmick.
 Give it up lads.
 3/10.

 "Waitrose Monsooned Malabar coffee comes from the Kulverdikhan farm in the Bababudangiri region of the Karnataka state, South India.
 The original estate house was founded in 1950 and the original owner was Gregory Joseph Coelho, whose name was used to set up the company, Coelho Coffee Exports, in 1991.
 This coffee is famous for the special way it gains its flavour characteristics.
 The beans are seasoned and aged in the humid monsoon air before being left to dry in the warm winds, creating a unique and distinctive flavour."